 “To my eternal dismay.
 She serves appalling lemonade.
 It would not surprise me if her cook hung the lemons on the line with her drawers so she could use them again.”
 Asgaut narrowed his eyes.
 “Did you put him up to it?
 Is … Oskar?”

 “What are you trying to ask me?”

 Asgaut’s breath wouldn’t come.
-Lucia was Charles Howard’s young and irredeemably ruined half-sister.
+Lucia was Charles Howard’s young, and irredeemably ruined, half-sister.
 The earl kept leaving him alone with her.
 Twice he’d mentioned what a good wife she’d make for a quiet young man such as Asgaut.
-And twice he’d laughed, because even if he was twice as old as he was, a bride was not in the offing.
+And twice he’d laughed, because even if he was twice as old, a bride was not in the offing.

 Finally, he said, “Are you trying to marry me off?”